Pacuare River Rafting

 KM 25 – Jump Rock: River Right.
 There’s a small but fun jump rock here on river right.
 If you pass by the four powerlines you’ve gone too far.

-KM 25.17 – Eléctrica Rapid: Class III.
-Go down the center, but avoid the middle rock and then move towards the right.
-The visual marker for this rapid is the powerlines overhead.
+KM 25.17 – Graduation: Class III.
+Go down the center, and skirt the middle rock/hole by going just to the left of it.
+After that move towards the right.
+The visual marker for this rapid is the power lines overhead.

 KM 26.01 – Highway Bridge: Highway 32 crosses the river here.
 You’re likely to see people fishing in this area.